Long Term Outbound Student Information

 How Do You Apply?

 You should begin your application by contacting your local Rotary Club.
 If you don’t know a member of your hometown club, you will also be able to find information in order to make that contact by contacting the District Youth Exchange Chairperson.
-A link to the directory of the district chairpersons is found under the tab, "Forms."
-Make the contact with your local Rotary Club!
-The process always starts with a local club or one that is close to your city or town if it does not have a Rotary Club.
+A link to your District can be found on this website's homepage in the window entitled "FIND YOUR ROTARY DISTRICT AND APPLICATION".
+Simply select your State or Province and the then your County to be directed to your District's information.

 The Rotary Selection Process